vadim-heyworld/frau-schmidt/prompts/tms/5_code_examples.md

-Please, these code examples are the classes we can take as a reference.
+You MUST use these code examples as the classes we take as a reference of how we build test builder, test cases and entities

 ## Test Builder:
 ````php